insanitywholesale/inherently.xyz/content/blog/background.md

 [self-hosting](https://www.reddit.com/r/selfhosted/wiki/index#wiki_self-hosting).
 Eventually I realized that it was something I could do all day and never be bored and thus began my studies in the field.
-Up to this point I've tried many technologies including but not limited to linux, zfs, qemu+kvm+libvirt, proxmox, openstack, pfsense, git, ansible, terraform, lxc, lxd, docker, docker-compose, kubernetes, freenas/truenas, glusterfs, ceph and more check out what else is on the site by [clicking here](/links).
+Up to this point I've tried many technologies including but not limited to linux, zfs, qemu+kvm+libvirt, proxmox, openstack, pfsense, git, ansible, terraform, lxc, lxd, docker, docker-compose, kubernetes, freenas/truenas, glusterfs, ceph and more.

 ## Personal Projects